 An in-depth analysis of the practice of public relations.
 Students will study the field's history and current techniques used by practitioners to build two-way relationships with their publics and influence public opinion.
-Prerequisite: CO 221.
+Prerequisite: CO 221 and junior standing or permission of instructor..